New York State Convention of Universalists (NYSCU)

 Into Life, the Leaders’ guide for an 8-week adult

-I am very pleased that Margaret Maguire Davis will continue on the board
+I am pleased to announce that Margaret Maguire Davis will change hats

-service.
-Kudos to Fred Boreali, nominating committee chair, and other
+Fred Boreali, nominating committee chair, and other committee members

-committee members for presenting this year’s slate of nominees.
-Again
+for presenting this year’s slate of nominees.
+Again I’d like

-I’d like to commend Karen Dau, our tireless archivist.
-Please welcome
+to commend Karen Dau, our tireless archivist.
+Please welcome her as she

-her as she travels into your section of the state on her
+travels into your section of the state on her explorations.
+And thanks

-reminds me); he will continue to function in the fairly new position of
+Tom will continue to function in the position of Clerk (and fellow Yankee fan).

 It is a pleasure to serve with such a multitalented, enthusiastic,